Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 "Z-axis" aspects:

-* "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
+* Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
+* Behavior/habitual: "Don't click on links in email" and similar

 # Individuals vs. Random Assholes

 * Scrub personal data from Spokeo/PeopleSearch/Pipl.com, etc.
 * Use a password manager (and all that that entails!)
-* Don't check in to Foursquare/Yelp/etc publicly
+* Don't check in to places on Facebook/Foursquare/Yelp/etc publicly
 * turn off location services (GPS) on your phone when you don't need it (also saves battery!)
 * [Turn off location tagging for your smartphone camera](https://www.wired.com/2013/07/tip-smartphone-camera-gps/)
 * Audit/improve your social network privacy settings